 Consensual relationships occurring between supervisors and subordinates, or faculty and students can lead to circumstances which may be interpreted as sexual harassment.
 Consensual relationships may also be viewed as causing a hostile or offensive work or academic environment when other staff or students believe that the person(s) involved in the relationship(s) is/are receiving favorable treatment in employment or educational decisions and actions.

-The College strongly discourages any sexual or romantic relationship between a faculty member and a student where the faculty member has authority or influence over, or responsibility for, that student.
-Similarly, the College discourages any sexual or romantic relationship between a supervisor and a staff employee, where the supervisor has authority or influence over, or responsibility for, that employee.
+For this reason, the College strongly discourages any sexual or romantic relationship between a supervisor and an employee, where the supervisor has authority or influence over, or responsibility for, that employee.